 Curve takes security seriously; it has been audited three times, and the protocol offers a bug bounty of up to $250,000 for critical finds.
 On top of this due diligence, the 3Pool is considered a "safe bet" due to the perceived longevity of the tokens it holds.

-Even when higher APYs existed in other pools, users still prefered to deposit tokens they believe will hold their peg.
+Even when higher APYs existed in other pools, users still preferred to deposit tokens they believe will hold their peg.

 And recent events seem to have reinforced the merits of erring on the side of caution when choosing to participate in the 3Pool over other stable asset deposits.
 One of Curve's users may have had a crystal ball about USDN.